 This techniques can process complex data sets and identify intricate demand trends that might be missed by traditional methods.

 How Machine Learning Improves Accuracy: Machine learning methods can adapt to changing demand patterns and learn from new data, leading to higher forecasting accuracy.
+They can handle a broad range of variables and provide more precise predictions, especially for intermittent demand forecasting.

 Many factors can influence the reliability of a demand forecast.
 Understanding these helps businesses improve their demand forecast accuracy.